Loading…

 Capital Gains Tax (CGT)

-Where available, you are entitled to a tax-free annual exemption of £6,000 for 2023/24 in respect of capital gains realised in the year.
-The annual exemption will be reduced to £3,000 for 2024/25.
+Where available, you are entitled to a tax-free annual exemption of £3,000 for 2024/25 in respect of capital gains realised in the year.
+The annual exemption has been reduced from £6,000 in 2023/24, but there is currently no indication that it will be reduced further.

 There are also several important CGT reliefs to consider, such as:

-Principal Private Residence (PPR) relief, This is also available on any gain on the sale of your main residence, which exempts the gain for the period that the property is your main residence (as well as certain other periods).
+2. Principal Private Residence (PPR) relief is also available on any gain on the sale of your main residence, which exempts the gain for the period that the property is your main residence (as well as certain other periods).
 In many cases, it is straightforward to determine which property is your main residence, although it is possible to nominate a property if you have more than one residence at a given time.

 It is worth noting that many UK residential property disposals must now be reported to HMRC within 60 days of the completion of the sale.
 Certain exemptions from this accelerated filing requirement apply but advice should be sought as HMRC can impose late filing and payment penalties and interest.